 Most people are aware that we are all living longer.
 However, you have to remember that the figures often quoted, such as those above, are averages.
 Some people will live longer, others less.
 What is less well appreciated is that we all have a pretty good chance of living longer than these averages – a lot longer if you are healthier or wealthier than average.

 Younger people have even stronger odds.
-For example, a 2-year old girl has an almost 30% chance of living to 100.
+My 2-year old daughter, for example, has an almost 30% chance of living to 100.

 The chart below shows how life expectancy varies by age for males – it’s a similar picture for females but all lines are shifted up slightly.